celpip for pr and citizenship

 Citizenship path

 Citizenship-oriented planning often shifts toward CELPIP-General LS, where the preparation emphasis is narrower.
+If the version choice is still unclear, use the General vs LS 30-second decision quiz before booking.

 PR